CtrlK

 Conciseness

-The skill is extremely verbose at ~400+ lines, explaining concepts Claude already knows (what DynamoDB is, what partition keys are, basic CRUD patterns).
-The key concepts table, 'Why Single Table?' section, and anti-patterns list are all common knowledge for Claude.
-Much of this could be cut by 60-70% while preserving the actionable content.
+The skill is extremely verbose at ~400+ lines.
+It explains concepts Claude already knows (what DynamoDB is, what partition keys are, basic CRUD patterns).
+The key concepts table, 'Why Single Table?' section, and anti-patterns list are all things Claude knows well.
+Much of this could be cut to focus on the specific patterns and conventions unique to this project/team.

 1 / 3